jorisdevrede/mkdocs-jorisdevrede.github.io/docs/systems/security.md

 When a vulnerability is known, the application developer can fix the flaw and provide a new version of the application.
-Installing this new version for the purpose removing the vulnerability is what we call patching.
+Installing this new version for the purpose of removing the vulnerability is what we call patching.

 We should strive to always have the latest patch version of an application installed as it will provide the highest protection possible.

-## Choose manual or automatic

-The sheer number of vulnerabilities that is found every day, makes it almost impossible to evaluate these individually and assess whether a patch is needed.
-Instead we need to automatically install whenever a patch becomes available.
+## Pentesting

+A penetration test, or pentest, is the feedback loop that measures the "Protection Against Misuse" stock by testing the hardening measures in place and the patches not in place.
+It can optionally be expanded to search for unknown vulnerabilities, discovering them during the test itself.
+This search is usually reserved for bespoke applications.